Las Vegas Instagram Spots: Top 9 Locations You Can’t Miss

 Prices start at $29.00 a person Monday – Thursday, and $36.00 Friday – Sunday.
 Reservations must be made in person.

 While technically not on the strip, it is worth the 25-minute drive to see these colorful rocks in the desert.
 Did I actually just type that?
 It really is just colored rocks in the middle of the desert, but the photo ideas here are endless.

-Seven Magic Mountains are actually a large scale art installation 10 miles out of Las Vegas.
-The mountains were only supposed to be on display for two years, but due to its success, they are now on an extension plan through the end of 2021.
+Seven Magic Mountains are actually a large-scale art installation 10 miles out of Las Vegas.
+The mountains were only supposed to be on display for two years, but due to their success, they are now on an extension plan through the end of 2021.

 And did you know the other Magic Mountain lives in Miami Beach?